AMD Format¶

 Component Interfaces¶

 The interface code blocks are important.
-During audit, Ossature extracts these and uses them as contracts between specs.
+During audit, Ossature extracts these and uses them as the boundary between specs.
 When building tasks for the API spec that depends on AUTH, the API tasks see AUTH's interface signatures but not AUTH's implementation code.

 If you include interface definitions, the LLM will implement them exactly.
 If you leave them out, the LLM will infer appropriate signatures from the spec.